hapax/hapax.github.io/assets/simple-physics.md

 average?
 Two conditions will do it:

+- Steps are *unbiased*, i.e. don't prefer any particular direction.
-- If the walker always wants to go south, for instance, consecutive steps will tend to be aligned.
-So, our first condition is that steps are not *biased* in any particular direction.
+  If they are biased, say the walker likes to head south, then steps will tend to be aligned.
+- Steps are *uncorrelated*, i.e. consecutive steps don't know about each other.
-- If the walk like persisting in the same direction, then steps are *correlated* and tend to align (or anti-align).
-Similarly, if they like changing directions, steps are *anti-correlated* and tend to *anti-align*.
-So our second condition is that steps are uncorrelated.
+  If the walker likes to head in the same direction, for instance, then steps will tend to align, even though there is no preferred direction.

 In all our random walks below, the walk is unbiased and uncorrelated to good approximation, and hence, steps are unaligned on average.